Cranberry Raisin Tart

 This recipe was discovered in a November 1993 issue of Gourmet magazine.
 I had been rifling through magazine issues looking for a unique Thanksgiving Day dessert and this tart caught my eye.
-It also happened to be a cover recipe (see pic above), which definitely helped.
+It also happened to be a cover recipe, which definitely helped.

-For one, it is a free-form tart (or gallette), which means it is a lot easier to put together (especially if you are intimidated by homemade pies)–and it bakes extremely quickly.
+For one, it is a free-form tart (or galette), which means it is a lot easier to assemble and it bakes in less than 30 minutes.

 As in, you can have this out of the oven in about 20 minutes.
-The filling–a simple combination of fresh cranberries, raisins, fresh orange juice and zest, brown sugar, and a small amount of cornstarch–as well as the dough, can be made up to a day or two in advance up.
+The filling, a combination of fresh cranberries, raisins, fresh orange juice and zest, brown sugar, and a small amount of cornstarch, as well as the dough, can be made up to a day or two in advance up.